 Mitsubishi Lancer Interior

-- "The 2014 Mitsubishi Lancer's sharp and modern exterior styling does not extend into its cabin.
+- "The 2015 Mitsubishi Lancer's sharp and modern exterior styling does not extend into its cabin.
 Here, the Lancer is showing its age, and bland, cheap plastic doesn't help." -- Kelley Blue Book

 - "Magnesium paddles and curiously high-grade soft-touch trim adorning the front door cards aside, the Lancer's interior simply screams low-buck.
 Knobs and switches work with all the sophistication of a used blender found at a garage sale, while some plastics are downright atrocious.
-The cheap carpet, which wouldn't be appropriate for a college kid's apartment, is especially heinous." -- Left Lane News
+The cheap carpet, which wouldn't be appropriate for a college kid's apartment, is especially heinous." -- Left Lane News (2014)

 - "I have to say that the interior is crummy.
 It looks outdated and the materials aren't that good.
 I could handle the level of materials used if the styling was better." -- AutoWeek (2013)

-- “Big, easy-to-read gauges flank a nice LCD screen accessed by convenient steering wheel-mounted switches.
-The new touchscreen audio system works well enough, but desperately needs a few conventional buttons for commonly-accessed functions." -- Left Lane News
+- "The new touchscreen audio system works well enough, but desperately needs a few conventional buttons for commonly-accessed functions." -- Left Lane News (2014)

 - "Golfers need not apply.
 Interior storage is so-so.
-There are good-sized door map pockets and two covered cup holders in the console, but the console box is deeper than it is long and it sits too far back to be an effective arm rest.
-There's a small cubby ahead of the shifter." -- Consumer Guide (Evolution model)
+There are good-sized door map pockets and two covered cup holders in the console, but the console box is deeper than it is long and it sits too far back to be an effective arm rest." -- Consumer Guide (2014 Lancer Evolution)

 Next Steps: Mitsubishi Lancer

-- View the best prices for the 2014 Mitsubishi Lancer
+- View the best prices for the 2015 Mitsubishi Lancer

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2014 Mitsubishi Lancer
+- See what others paid for the 2015 Mitsubishi Lancer

-- Search used Mitsubishi Lancer for sale (1,981 listings)
+- Search used Mitsubishi Lancer for sale (1,989 listings)

-- See Affordable Small Cars rankings
+- See Affordable Compact Cars rankings